Human Design Manifestors in Relationships

 This happens when trust in their internal process and connection to self is offline.
 If they seek help to understand themselves, they go against what is natural for them.
 They are asking for help to be a Manifestor.
 A person who is supposed to be an independent decision-maker, informer, and action-taker.

 To illustrate being offline: A Manifestor pleaded with me to tell them what to do for work.
 They had become very ill from stress and the physicality of their job.
-We had a coaching session, and I gave them many suggestions and referrals to this blog, this blog, the HD Job Change Workbook, and our Facebook group.
+We had a coaching session, and I gave them referrals and resources.

 They concluded that I had not helped them at all.

-An aside: All Human Design types can use their strategy and deductive reasoning to suss out whether a career or job is right for them.
-You can discuss it, but no one can tell you what to do.
+By the way...
+All Human Design types can use their strategy, authority, and deductive reasoning to figure out whether a career or job is right for them.
+You can discuss it, with others but no one can tell you what to do.
 That’s what your strategy and authority are for.
 They clarify your decisions.
 It is the same for Manifestors.

 This leads me to the second reason Manifestors seek help.